WencaiZheng/Twitter-Analysis-With-Earning-Event/README.md

 # Twitter Analysis With Earning Events

-Analyze twitter sentiments towards key works related one company that are near earnings events

-The analysis include three parts:

-1. The Twitter sentiments before the earning release
-2. The sentiments on the release date and the EPS surprise to market
-3. The Twitter sentiments after the earning release, whether or not it reached the expectation
+Analyze twitter that contains certain keywords then compare it to some prices and study the correlation (Recent example: COVID news and S&P500 index)

 ## Main Functions

-Function 1: get raw tweets related to one keyword and store the files by date
+**Function 1**: get raw tweets related to keyword (e.g. SBUX) and store the files by date

-Function 2: analyze the stored files from function 1 and visualize the result
+**Function 2**: analyze the results from function1 and visualize the sentiment of the tweets with related stock prices

-Function 3: get news from specific 30 major new press twitter accounts
+**Function 3**: get news from specific 30 mainstream news press twitter accounts and store them by date

-Function 4: analyze the result from function 3 and visualize the result
+**Function 4**: analyze number of news containing keywords (e.g. COVID) from function3 and visualize the result with related prices (e.g. S&P 500)

-Function 5: get ticker names which have earning event in next n days
+**Function 5**: get ticker names which have earning event in next n days

 ## Demo